MarcWeber/editor-cells/README.md

     call self.reply_now(a:event, <result>)

-    " or if you want to reply later: call add(a:wait_for, self.id) " notify that a reply will happen call self.async_reply(a:event, <result>) " send the reply call self.async_error(a:event, <error>) " send an error, because the asking cell is waiting for any reply endf
+    " or if you want to reply later: call add(aevent.:wait_for, self.id) " notify that a reply will happen call self.async_reply(a:event, <result>) " send the reply call self.async_error(a:event, <error>) " send an error, because the asking cell is waiting for any reply endf